Vandivier/afterecon/content/2016-03-05-current-topics-to-write-on.md

 ---
-title: Current topics to write on
+title: "Current topics to write on"
 date: 2016-03-05 03:43:21
 author: John Vandivier
 ---